Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 So, how often should you publish new blog posts?
 For the majority of marketers, that’s several times a week:

-However, the team at Colibri Digital Marketing “used to decide on an editorial calendar eight to twelve months in advance, every time we had cause to refresh our keyword research.”
+The team at Colibri Digital Marketing “used to decide on an editorial calendar eight to twelve months in advance, every time we had cause to refresh our keyword research.”

 Andrew McLoughlin says: “Put simply, it wasn’t the best system.
 It didn’t allow us to dynamically react to new information, questions, industry changes, and so on as quickly as we would have liked.”